tucs7/MOQA/README.md

 * R. Baynazarov and I. Piontkovskaya.
 Binary autoencoder for text modeling.
 Communications in Computer and Information Science, 2019

-For extraction of peptide sequences with desired properies from the latent space FMQA based approach is used.
+For extraction of peptide sequences with desired properies from the latent space similar to FMQA approach is used.
 For details please see

 * K. Kitai, J. Guo, S. Ju, S. Tanaka, K. Tsuda, J. Shiomi, and R. Tamura.
 Designing metamaterials with quantum annealing and factorization machines.
 Phys.
 Rev. Research, 2:013319, Mar 2020